chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_file_system.md

 To restore backed-up data of the Chef Automate High Availability (HA) using External File System (EFS), follow the steps given below:

 - Check the status of Automate HA Cluster from the bastion nodes by executing the `chef-automate status` command.

 - Execute the restore command from bastion`chef-automate backup restore <BACKUP-ID> --yes -b /mnt/automate_backups/backups --airgap-bundle </path/to/bundle>`.

+{{< note >}}

+- If you are restoring the backup from an older version, then you need to provide the `--airgap-bundle </path/to/current/bundle>`.

+{{< /note >}}

 ## Troubleshooting

 While running the restore command, If it prompts any error follow the steps given below.

--  check the chef-automate status in Automate node by running `chef-automate status`.
+- Check the chef-automate status in Automate node by running `chef-automate status`.
 - Also check the hab svc status in automate node by running `hab svc status`.
 - If the deployment services is not healthy then reload it using `hab svc load chef/deployment-service`.
 - Now, check the status of Automate node and then try running the restore command from bastion.